techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 What does the following code do?
 Integer i = null;
 if (i != null & i.intValue() == 5) System.out.println("Value is 5");

-a.
-Prints “Value is 5”.
+A. Prints “Value is 5”.

-b.
-Throws an exception.
+B. Throws an exception.

-c.
-Compile error
+C. Compile error

-d.
+D.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: